Easimer/trigen/BUILDING.md

 - Intel OpenCL SDK: https://software.seek.intel.com/intel-opencl?os=windows

 ## Linux
-On Linux, download and install CMake, SDL2, SDL2_ttf, OpenCL and Qt5 from your package manager.
+On Linux, download and install CMake, SDL2, SDL2_ttf, OpenCL, Boost and Qt5 from your package manager.
 If you're building the Qt testbed as well, then you'll need to install the libxml2 and zlib development libraries too.

+*TODO: update this package list*

 On Debian-based systems (Debian/Ubuntu) these packages are called `cmake libsdl2-dev libsdl2-ttf-dev ocl-icd-opencl-dev qtbase5-dev libxml2-dev zlib-dev libz-dev`.